ABOUT ALFRED JAMES & CO SOLICITORS LLP

 Most of the services we offer are on an hourly rate basis as we find every case is different and some are more complicated than others.
 Our clients are given an estimate of costs when we have an initial consultation with you to discuss all the aspects of the case.

 Our Employment Team acts for a broad range of employer and employee clients.
 Their employer clients include entrepreneurial start-ups, established companies and professional services firms.
 We also represent senior executives and board directors, LLP members and partners, entrepreneurs and high profile public figures.

 Whether you are an employer or an employee we can help you to understand your legal rights and duties and achieve the best possible outcome for you.

-We have four members of the team who may work on your matter.
+We have three members of the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by our Senior Partner.

 WHY CHOOSE US?